wcgordon1/lamplighter/manuscript/active/ch8_Clock_Quarter.md

 # Chapter 8: Clock Quarter

 The Pike Steps rose from the old quarter like the spine of some buried giant, narrow stone treads worn smooth by a century of footfalls.
 Ivy followed Cole and Tamsin up the winding passage, her breath forming small clouds in the cooling afternoon air.
-The steps seemed to funnel sound strangely—their footsteps echoed back with a rhythm that didn't quite match their actual pace, arriving a beat too early or too late, as if the stone itself were confused about the proper timing.
+The steps seemed to funnel sound strangely; their footsteps echoed back with a rhythm that didn't quite match their actual pace, arriving a beat too early or too late, as if the stone itself were confused about the proper timing.

 "This is why we avoid the Pike Steps during fog," Tamsin said, pausing to catch her breath at a landing.
 "The acoustic properties get worse when the air's thick.
 People have been known to lose their footing because they can't trust what they're hearing."